Akko, Nigeria: Climate

 The rainy season in Akko is oppressive and cloudy, the dry season is partly cloudy, and it's hot all year round.
-The average annual temperature ranges from 56 to 99 degrees Fahrenheit with very little variation below or above 103 degrees.
+The average annual temperature ranges from 56 to 99 F with very little variation above 103 °F.

 Lowest Typical Temperature in Akko

 With an average daily high temperature of 95 °F, the hot season lasts for 2.3 months, from 19 February to 28 April.
 With an average high of 97 °F and low of 73 °F, April is the hottest month of the year in Akko.

 Highest Typical Temperature in Akko

 With an average daily maximum temperature below 84 °F, the cool season lasts for 3.0 months, from 8 July to 8 October.
 December is the coldest month of the year in Akko, with average lows of 57 °F and highs of 89 °F.